You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 - Keeping healthy snacks and drinks on hand to keep your mouth and hands busy.

 - Scheduling activities for the moments when you would have smoked to distract yourself from cravings.
-For example, if you used to smoke before breakfast, go for a walk with a friend instead.
-If you smoke after dinner, enjoy a warm cup of tea.
+For example, go for a walk before breakfast or enjoy a warm cup of tea after dinner.

 - Finding a new book or TV show to keep your mind distracted from thoughts of smoking.